Association For Computing Machinery (ACM)

 The Association for Computing Machinery is the professional organization for computer scientists, and our student chapter sponsors guest speakers, programming contests, game nights, organizes Open House activities, and holds open tutoring sessions for computer science courses.

-The ACM-W student chapter supports and celebrates women in computing by hosting social events that allow students to interact with other technical women, network with female professionals and scholars in computing fields, participate in volunteer activities, and more.
+Diversity in Computing supports and celebrates diversity in computing by hosting social events that allow students to interact with other technical students, network with professionals and scholars in computing fields, participate in volunteer activities, and more.

 Cyber Defense Club